-- Within 12 months of the special permit grant, TGP must perform an engineering integrity analysis to determine if the pipe seam is susceptible to seam threats located in the extended special permit segment.45 This engineering integrity analysis must follow and document the processes listed herein along with other relevant materials: - "M Charts" in "Evaluating the Stability of Manufacturing and Construction Defects in Natural Gas Pipelines," by Kiefner and Associates (updated April 26, 2007), under PHMSA Contract DTFAA-COSP02120; and - (2) Figure 4.2, "Framework for Evaluation with Path for the Segment Analyzed Highlighted" from TTO-5, "Low Frequency ERW and Lap Welded Longitudinal Seam Evaluation," by Michael Baker Jr. and Kiefner and Associates, et. al. under PHMSA Contract DTRS56-02-D-70036. - ii) If the engineering integrity analysis identifies pipe seam issues in the extended special permit segment that are a threat to the integrity of the pipeline, TGP must confirm there are no systemic issues with the weld seam or pipe.
-Within 12 months of analysis completion, TGP must complete a hydrostatic test to a minimum of 1.39 times the MAOP for any identified special permit segment. - b) Seam Leak or Failure: - i) If the pipeline experienced a seam leak or failure in the last five (5) years and TGP did not perform a hydrostatic test meeting Condition 1(b) after the seam leak or failure in the special permit segment of the same weld seam and manufacturer, then TGP must complete a hydrostatic test to a minimum of 1.39 times the MAOP within 18 months after the grant of this special permit in the special permit segment.
+- Within 12 months of the special permit grant, TGP must perform an engineering integrity analysis to determine if the pipe seam is susceptible to seam threats located in the extended special permit segment.46 This engineering integrity analysis must follow and document the processes listed herein along with other relevant materials: - "M Charts" in "Evaluating the Stability of Manufacturing and Construction Defects in Natural Gas Pipelines," by Kiefner and Associates (updated April 26, 2007), under PHMSA Contract DTFAA-COSP02120; and - (2) Figure 4.2, "Framework for Evaluation with Path for the Segment Analyzed Highlighted" from TTO-5, "Low Frequency ERW and Lap Welded Longitudinal Seam Evaluation," by Michael Baker Jr. and Kiefner and Associates, et. al. under PHMSA Contract DTRS56-02-D-70036.